-So here is my guide to what to eat at Borough Market.
+So here is my guide on what to eat at Borough Market.
 You won’t leave hungry or disappointed!

 These purveyors of flavorful vegetarian Indian food dish out samosas, bhajis, and a variety of veggie dishes.
+They happen to have another stall at our other favorite London market, Broadway Market.
 The best bet is to go for their vegetarian thali (£6.50), a mixture of basmati rice, yogurt, and tamarind sauce with their featured dishes of the day.
 The curried cauliflower is my personal favorite.

 There is an abundance of bakeries, hawking tempting cookies and cakes, all around the market.
 Stay strong though, and hold off for Comptoir Gourmand.
 They make a wide range of sweets, from tarts to cakes, though the macaroons and chocolate chip cookies are especially good.
 They are large and relatively flat, which I mistaken thought would translate to a dry and crunchy cookie, but surprisingly, they are soft and gooey in the middle.
 Perfect.